Testing Information and Locations

 - PCR testing is usually conducted by a medical provider or testing site.
 A sample is collected and then sent to a lab, where it is tested for the presence of COVID-19.

 For more information visit the Centers for Disease Control and Prevention (CDC): Test for Current Infection.

 Beginning January 15, 2022, private insurance must cover the cost of at home COVID-19 test kits.
 Up to 8 tests per month, per person, will be covered.
 For more information, visit: US Department of Health and Human Services.

 Additionally, members of the Oregon Health Plan (OHP) and the Citizen Alien Waived Emergent Medical (CAWEM) program who have symptoms of COVID-19 or have had an exposure can receive up to 4 tests per month.
 For more information, visit: COVID-19 Home Tests for OHP members.

 PCR tests continue to be covered by most forms of insurance, and are available in Benton County for free for people without coverage.
 For more information about free testing, please call our COVID-19 Call Center at 541-766-6120.

 Here are some locations offering PCR testing in Benton County.
 This is not an exhaustive list, many medical providers are offering COVID-19 testing.
 If an appointment is needed, follow the link in the table below to go to that location's scheduler.
-You can also visit Get Vaccinated Oregon to search for testing (or vaccination) sites across the state.

 Rapid antigen tests are available at many pharmacies throughout Benton County as supplies allow.
 Please check with your preferred pharmacy or wherever you get your medical supplies.